Cargotts Consulting LLC

 At the risk of being criticized by the professional dental community, as what I am about to write is arguably controversial, I will go ahead and state the following anyway: It would seem that SOME (not all, to be clear), dentists and specialists are further, indirectly, advancing the idea that TMJ/TMD can't be cured.
 Why?
 Because in many cases, they are treating the symptoms of TMJ/TMD, and trying to stop the effects of grinding/clenching of teeth, rather than stopping the grinding and clenching itself.
 First, let's talk about what grinding and clenching do to one's teeth does.
 The enamel on your teeth, under normal circumstances, wears down at the rate of .3 millimeters every 10 ten years.
 For someone who grinds their teeth, it is not uncommon for them to experience two millimeters of enamel erosion over the same time period.
 Additionally, the grinding and clenching can produce up to 250 pounds of force per square inch- enough pressure to crack a walnut!
 Think about that for a moment and you'll start to understand why the muscles in your jaw ache, and why you get those terrible migraine headaches.
 What else happens?
 Eventually your teeth can get so worn down that they become flat and even in length, your teeth could get ground down to the dentin (which makes you sensitive to hot and cold), you could lose teeth, and you can get tiny cracks and broken fillings (leading to nerve damage).
 Additionally, over time, one can also wear out and dislocate the discs in their jaw that I mentioned earlier.
 Back to the roll of dentists- a typical experience for someone who recently developed symptoms of TMJ/TMD goes something like this.... after a period of time goes by whereby their symptoms do not resolve themselves (the aching jaw and headaches persist), the patient eventually makes an appointment with their dentist, or holds out until their semi-annual check-up, and complains to their dentist then.
 He/she will first ask if they've been chewing a lot of gum, then take a look inside the patient's mouth, most likely see some signs of bruxing, and even if they don't, they will explain to the patient that "they are grinding and clenching their teeth."
 The patient will be silently elated that the dentist has found the cause of their symptoms.
 The dentist will further state that he/she can "build them a custom dental guard or splint, that will prevent them from grinding their teeth."
 The patient is even more elated- their dentist has a fix for their "problem!"
 Thoughtful dentists (so their patients aren't shocked when they check-out) will at this point make the patient aware of the cost of a dental guard (which can be $500-$700+), and inform them that it is not covered by insurance.
 So now, rather than thinking about "teeth grinding" and wondering why they are grinding their teeth in the first place, the patient's focus has quickly shifted to the $700 cost of the guard, and the quick decision they have to make while their dentist is essentially hovering over them.
 It isn't until they get home, or weeks later, if ever, that patients start to question why they grind and clench their teeth.
 And that's when they start searching TMJ/TMD forums, message boards, and support groups, and end up more confused, as they read about malocclusions, dislocated discs, and very rarely end up reading about grinding/clenching, and the root cause of grinding/clenching (which we will get too- hang in there).
 I'd like to make something clear.
 There is absolutely value in using a dental guard (it's not like the dentists or specialists are pulling off some scam).
 Dental guards and splints will protect your teeth from the wear and tear described above, which is very important.
 Unfortunately, in many cases, depending upon the material used to make them, and the fit, they can actually lead to more clenching.

-Finally, so what is the root cause in most cases of clenching (and therefore the root cause of most TMJ/TMD cases), and why aren't dentists and specialists talking more about it?
+Finally, so what is the root cause in most cases of clenching (and therefore the root cause of an overwhelming amount of TMJ/TMD cases), and why aren't dentists and specialists talking more about it?
 It's not a big secret, and it's a simple answer: STRESS and ANXIETY!
 That's right... those migraine headaches, that itchy spot on your skin (that sometimes looks like a scratch mark)- it's eczema, caused by stress.
 That ringing in your ear called tinnitus, it's associated with stress.
 The back and neck pains- stress!
 Stress and anxiety explain why so many people across the world (remember that 20-30% number) suffer from some form of TMJ/TMD.
 Sources of stress and anxiety are all around us- our jobs, kids, marriage, exams, school work, finances, illness (your own or other's close to you), traffic, inconsiderate neighbors, life decisions (like moving and marriage proposals), etc. Sources of stress and anxiety, at times, seem endless.
-Sometimes the stressor(s) is short lived (i.e. you pass your exam or finish that big project at work), in which case your TMJ/TMD resolves itself over a short period of time, and in other cases, the stressor(s) persists, you fail to deal with the stress and anxiety it gives off, you never stop grinding/clenching, and your TMJ/TMD never goes away.
+Sometimes the stressor(s) is short lived (i.e. you pass your exam or finish that big project at work), in which case your TMJ/TMD resolves itself over a short period of time, and in other cases, the stressor(s) persists, you fail to deal with the stress and anxiety it gives off, you never stop clenching, and your TMJ/TMD never goes away.
 That is also why you may experience "flare ups" at seemingly random times.
 If you track your stress levels, however, they won't seem so random anymore.
-So the "cure" or remedy for the majority of TMJ/TMD cases is pretty clear- identify, deal directly, and manage stress and anxiety.
-At this point, I'd like to note that in some rare cases, medications and drugs that stimulate the brain (such as those taken to combat depression and schizophrenia), can also contribute to grinding.
+So the "cure" or remedy for these TMJ/TMD cases is pretty clear- identify, deal directly, and manage stress and anxiety.

-How do you treat or hopefully cure TMJ/TMD associated with clenching your teeth?
+How do you treat or hopefully cure TMJ/TMD associated with clenching your teeth as a result of stress and anxiety?
 As I briefly mentioned above, it comes down to identifying the root cause of your stress and anxiety, dealing with it directly (to the best of your ability), managing/coping with stress that you can't avoid (i.e. traffic and weather- think farmers and fishermen), and altering your overall lifestyle.
 It is in these four specific areas that I have had success helping those suffering from TMJ/TMD (after I explain many of the topics I've written about above, with the intent of demystifying and adding clarity to their TMJ/TMD problem).
 Thanks to this article, that same information is now publicly available, and I hope it will help clarify things for even more people.
-Details surrounding the four specific areas I mentioned above are beyond the scope of this article, but I want to share the single, most impactful thing one can do to manage their stress, stop grinding and clenching, and ultimately cure their TMJ/TMD.
-It is MEDITATION!
-When most people hear "meditation" they are put off by thoughts of gurus, swamis, uncomfortable sitting positions, mantras, and weird music.
-Well what if I told you there was a meditation method that doesn't require you to cross your legs, doesn't require an instructor, doesn't require an app on your phone, doesn't require weird music, or repetitive mantras, and only requires a minimum of 10 minutes a night to be effective?
-A while back I had developed this unique technique to solve my own clenching and TMJ/TMD associated pain.
+Details surrounding the four specific areas I mentioned above are beyond the scope of this article, but I want to share the single, most impactful thing one can do to manage their stress, stop clenching, and ultimately cure their TMJ/TMD.
+It is unique meditation method.
+When most people hear "meditation" they are put off by thoughts of gurus, swamis, uncomfortable sitting positions, mantras, religions, and weird music.
+Well what if I told you there was a meditation method that doesn't require you to cross your legs, doesn't require an instructor, doesn't require an app on your phone, doesn't require weird music, or repetitive mantras, involves no religion or "mindfulness",and only requires a minimum of 10 minutes a night to be effective?
+A while back I developed this unique technique, out of necessity, to solve my own clenching and TMJ/TMD associated pain.
 I eventually starting teaching it to my clients and for many of them, it was the first time they ever saw an improvement after trying everything under the sun to get rid of their pain (including acupuncture, aromatherapy, chiropractors, massage therapy, appliances, guards, etc.).
 With the idea that I could help thousands of people, and not just my clients with this technique, I finally decided to make a free, instructional YouTube video that teaches people this simple, but unique meditation method.
 You can find a link to that video here: Simple 10 Min Meditation Method Stops Clenching.
 Just 10 minutes a night (though more is better) before bed, will relax your mind and body, lead to a deeper/more restful sleep, and it will stop you from clenching at night.
 I've literally had clients see results after one night!
 The additional benefits of meditation are numerous, and nothing short of remarkable.
 There's tons of free literature available that tout the specific benefits of meditation, so I will not get into them here, but I assure you the "hype" and articles purporting the positive effects of meditation are real, and I implore you to try it.
-I promise my meditation technique will help you reduce, if not totally stop your clenching at night.
+I promise The Cargotts Method will help you reduce, if not totally stop your clenching at night, for those of you who associate your clenching with stress/anxiety.
 As a result, you will either have less pain, or even no more pain, and the quality of your life will improve as a result.
-The YouTube video I made is straightforward, but if you would like individualized instruction, or private coaching to access your performance, you can CLICK HERE to contact my life strategy practice, and schedule a FREE 20 minute introductory meeting.
+The YouTube video I made is straightforward, but if you would like individualized instruction, or private coaching to access your performance, you can CLICK HERE to contact my life strategy practice, and Schedule a FREE 20 minute introductory meeting.
 There is nothing more rewarding than helping clients across the globe (via Skype, etc.) and hearing them say "it works"!!!